Sports in Philadelphia: Tennis

 After King was traded, a group of investors that included Bob Mades, Paul Slater, Herbert S. Hoffman, Robert K. Kraft and Harold Bayne expressed interest in buying the original Boston Lobsters.
 However, the Lobsters franchise had already been contracted by WTT.
 With Freedoms owners Dick and Ken Butera far less enthusiastic about their team after trading King, the two sides struck a deal, and the Freedoms were sold on March 27, 1975, and moved to Boston.
 In order to claim the name and intellectual property of the original Lobsters, the new ownership group was required to settle some of the debts of the former team.
 Once they accomplished this, the Freedoms were renamed as the Boston Lobsters.
 As a consequence, "Philadelphia Freedom" was never paid at a home match of the original Philadelphia Freedoms.
 King went on the win two WTT championships in New York in 1976 and 1977.
 The team changed its name to New York Apples after the 1976 season.

 Billie Jean King and the Freedoms returned in 2001, when they became a WTT expansion franchise with King as their owner.
-The team first played its home matches at Cabrini College in Radnor Township, Pennsylvania and won WTT championships in 2001 (as an expansion team) and 2006.
+The team first played its home matches at Cabrini College in Radnor Township and won WTT championships in 2001 (as an expansion team) and 2006.
 For the 2008 and 2009 seasons, home matches were played at a temporary stadium erected in the parking lot of the King of Prussia mall.
 From 2010 to 2016, the Freedoms played their home matches at The Pavilion on the campus of Villanova University.
-In 2017, the Freedoms home court moved to Hagan Arena on the campus of Saint Joseph's University, returning to play within the City of Philadelphia for the first time since 1974.
+In 2017, the Freedoms home court moved to Hagan Arena on the campus of Saint Joseph's University, returning to play within the city of Philadelphia for the first time since 1974.
+The franchise ended play in 2021 when World TeamTennis folded.